 That was nearly six weeks ago.
 However, last week, after a night exploring, he came home looking like a wreck.
 We weren’t sure what happened, but his tail was matted and he walked with a limp.

 We cleaned him up, and by morning he seemed to be himself again.
 Nevertheless, my kids decided that we should probably keep him inside from that point on.
 He’s getting older, and seems to be more forgetful.
 So one of my children put a sign on our front and back doors that said, “Don’t let Tom out”.

-Last night, after the family was in bed, I noticed Tom sitting by the front door, longingly looking up at it.
+But one night, after the family was in bed, I noticed Tom sitting by the front door, longingly looking up at it.
 He seemed so sad and hopeful, waiting patiently for someone to notice and grant his freedom.
-He doesn’t make a noise, or try to get eye contact, he just looks up at the door and waits.
+He didn’t make a noise, or try to get eye contact, he just looked up at the door and waited.
 Should I let him out?
 What if he doesn’t come home?
 What will the kids think if we lose him or if he gets hurt again because I “broke the rule”?
 I took a chance.
 I couldn’t stand to see him just waiting there, trusting someone would grant his wish without granting it, so out he went.

-Usually when he goes out before bed, he’s waiting by the door again by morning.
-My son usually leaves for school first, so when I came downstairs, I assumed Tom was already somewhere in the house.
+Usually when he went out before bed, he’d be waiting by the door again by morning.
+My son usually left for school first, so when I came downstairs, I assumed Tom was already somewhere in the house.

 But I didn’t see him all morning, and after running my errands all day, I began to wonder if he ever made it home.
 Worried that I’d be in trouble with my family for letting him out, I hesitated to ask if anyone had seen him.
 Eventually I became concerned enough to ask each of the kids: “Have you seen Tom?”